 Two (2) weeks prior to VR’s start date the department/division is to send a welcome email to VR identifying their tentative schedule, reporting time, list of recommended conferences, appropriate reading and other pertinent rotation information.

 The VR is required to stop by the GME office, 300 Pasteur Dr., HC435, Stanford, CA 94305 between the hours of 8am-12pm for a five (5) minute check in the first day of their rotation, VR’s not reporting to the GME office on their start date will have their access revoked.

-VRs will be requested via email to review, complete, and bring with them the following three (3) documents to the GME office:
+VRs will be requested via email to review, complete, and email the following documents to the GME office: